AdobeDocs/campaign-classic.en/help/integrations/using/configuring-adobe-io.md

 ## Step 2: Add the project credentials in Adobe Campaign {#add-credentials-campaign}

-To add the project credentials in Adobe Campaign, run the following command as neolane user on all the containers of the Adobe Campaign instance to insert the **[!UICONTROL Technical Account]** credentials in the instance configuration file.
+To add the project credentials in Adobe Campaign, run the following command as 'neolane' user on all the containers of the Adobe Campaign instance to insert the **[!UICONTROL Technical Account]** credentials in the instance configuration file.

 ```
 nlserver config -instance:<instance name> -setimsjwtauth:Organization_Id/Client_Id/Technical_Account_ID[/Client_Secret[/Base64_encoded_Private_Key]]